 What is E-commerce SEO?

 SEO works the same way for e-commerce sites as it does on other websites, and undoubtedly a critical part of the marketing strategy.
+Of course, it’s important that a platform would be reliable (you may check this information at Website Advisor), but all ecommerce platforms work the same way.
 It involves a combination of keyword and page element optimization that get the attention of major search platforms and positively impacts SERPs rankings.
 It also includes focusing on link building to generate traffic to the websites.
 Search engines look at various page elements when determining how individual pages will be ranked.
 This is where the real power of e-commerce SEO lies.

 Keep in mind that the goal here is not to surpass some of the major players or get front-page placement.
 That, of course, begs the question: what’s the point of even worrying about SEO?
 Why not rely on paid ads and good branding instead?
 To be honest, marketing and branding are indeed among your best strategies.
 Building good SEO into the individual product and category pages, however, is a necessity to start generating the kind of organic traffic that leads to long-term success.